dcac/dcac.github.io/_posts/features/2019-02-08-a-quiet-place-is-a-thunderclap-and-the-best-film-of-2018.md

   - lists
   - series
 series-name: Best of 2018
-title: "Shoplifters is an Epiphany (and the Best Film of 2018)"
+title: "A Quiet Place is a Thunderclap (and the Best Film of 2018)"
 comments: true
 tags: [Best,Top films 2018,year end, 2018]
 ---
 Ridiculous, right?

+In a year filled with so many consequential and artful films, a middlebrow genre picture, aspiring to not much more than precisely 130 minutes of entertainment, might seem an odd choice.

 But.